AdobeDocs/journey-optimizer.es-ES/help/using/campaigns/get-started-with-campaigns.md

 >[!TAB Campañas de acción]

-Administrador de Campaign
+Administrador de campañas
 Aprobador de campaña
-Administrador de campañas
+Gestor de campañas
 Visualizador de campañas

 >[!TAB Campañas activadas mediante API]

-Administrador de Campaign
+Administrador de campañas
 Aprobador de campaña
-Administrador de campañas
+Gestor de campañas
 Visualizador de campañas

->[!TAB Campañas organizadas]
+>[!TAB Campañas orquestadas]

-Administrador de Campaign organizado
+Administrador de campañas orquestadas
-Aprobador de campaña orquestado
+Aprobador de campañas orquestadas
-Gestor de campañas organizadas
+Gestor de campañas orquestadas
-Visor de campañas organizadas
+Visor de campañas orquestadas

 >[!ENDTABS]